cotarr/irc-hybrid-client-dev-tools/README.md

 The package.json files, configuration JSON files, and the /docs folder are not included in the bundle.
 The secure-minify folder is erased during the build process.

+## Breaking Change Sept 2023

+The Gulpfile.js in this repository was re-written for irc-hybrid-client Version v2 (~Sept 2023).
+The new Gulpfile.js is designated as irc-hybrid-client-dev-tools Version 2.0.0.

+For users who want to bundle irc-hybrid-client Version v0.2.53 or Version v1.0.0 should roll this repository back to irc-hybrid-client-dev-tools Version v0.0.8 (commit hash 73a9185)

 ## Security note

 Some of the dependencies of the GulpJs bundler appear to be no longer maintained